hotwired-laravel/turbo-laravel/README.md

 The `request()->wantsTurboStream()` macro added to the request will check if the request accepts Turbo Stream and return `true` or `false` accordingly.

-Here's what that `comments.turbo.created_stream.blade.php` view could look like:
+Here's what the HTML response will look like:

 ```blade
 <turbo-stream action="append" target="comments">